Arcadia-Solutions/arcadia/docs/src/backup.md

 # Backup

-This page explains how to create backups of your Arcadia installation, including the database, configuration files, and frontend assets.
+This page explains how to create backups of your Arcadia installation, including the database, configuration files, and frontend custom assets.

 ## Quick Start